Fang-Haoshu/LeapMotion-Car-Controller/README.md

 In fact it doesn't have to be such complex:) I just do it for fun:)

 ###Demo
-You can see a demo for this project here:// https://youtu.be/lNxO1_AHhXg
+You can see a demo for this project here: https://youtu.be/lNxO1_AHhXg

 Notice that the android app is based on the project of 肖泽云.http://download.csdn.net/detail/xwebsite/4973592 .I thank him very much.